clarksdalefullercenter/clarksdalefullercenter.github.io/pages/mission.md

-Seeking to put God’s love into action, Clarksdale Area Fuller Center for Housing (formerly Clarksdale Area Habitat for Humanity) brings people together across generational, geographic, racial, and social class boundaries to build affordable homes, vibrant communities and transformational hope.
+Seeking to put God’s love into action, Clarksdale Area Fuller Center for Housing (formerly Clarksdale Area Habitat for Humanity) brings people together across generational, geographic, racial, and social class boundaries to build affordable homes, vibrant communities and transformational hope for qualified, low-income residents of this Mississippi Delta community.

 What has made CAFCH (and CAHFH before it) historically different than, say, any government or privately funded program to provide low-income housing is this